LANDIS-II-Foundation/Extension-NECN-Hydro-Succession/README.md

 Note: Listed below are the substantive changes.
 Other minor changes (names of variables, debug logging statements) located throughout the code.

-DAMMLayer.cs: Contains the OHorizon properties and respiration function.
-Should be renamed OrganicHorizonLayer.cs L362: Following Century, a fraction goes to MineralSoil (a user input).
+OHorizonLayer.cs: Contains the OHorizon properties and respiration function.
+L343: Following Century, a fraction goes to MineralSoil (a user input).

 Layer.cs:  DecomposeLignin:  Lignin C goes first to MineralSoil and the remainder to OHorizon.
 This follows the Century order-of-operations.
 This order could be reversed by reconsidering the meaning of OtherData.LigninRespirationRate.